[STATE LIST LAST UPDATED: 5/23/22]

 Vendors like FedEx, UPS and USPS route packages through cold states, where they often sit in sparsely heated holding areas (if at all).
 This isn’t an issue, unless you're shipping plants.
-When temperatures in the box dip below 45°F, cells rupture, stems turn to mush, leaves blacken, and structural damage occurs.
+When temperatures in the box dip below 55°F, cells rupture, stems turn to mush, leaves blacken, and structural damage occurs.

 As a result, we are now offering winter packaging as an optional add-on to protect your plants while in transit.
 Our winter packaging includes cool-shield thermal wrap and 72-hour heat packs, which help control the impact of cold weather on plants.

+We recommend purchasing one unit of winter packaging per large plant in your order.
+For small or medium plants, we recommend purchasing just one unit of winter packaging per order, even if you're purchasing multiple plants.
 Unfortunately, we do not offer refunds or replacements for cold damage if you do not add winter packaging to your order.